 The RFP scheme is subject to an periodic audit by an independent external auditor who reviews and assesses the scheme.
-The auditor reports to the IFA Board through the Chair of the RFP Registration Committee, which has overall responsibility for the scheme.
+The auditor reports to Forestry Australia Board through the Chair of the RFP Registration Committee, which has overall responsibility for the scheme.

 What does the RFP Scheme mean to employers and clients?